AEB-labs/cruddl/example/readme.md

 ArangoDBAdapter: Successfully performed migration "create persistent index on collection countries on field '_key'"
 ```

-Run the following query multiple times, now how the **id** is always the same
+Run the following query multiple times, note how the **id** is always the same:

 ```
 mutation {